');

 About Dayville, CT

-Dayville is a small community in Connecticut with a population of 379 residents.
-The median household income is $66,000 per year, which is near the national average.
-The median age in Dayville is 36.5 years.
+Dayville is a small community located in Connecticut with a population of 379 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $66,000 per year, which is 12% below the national median of $75,149.
+The median age of 36.5 years is close to the US median age of 38.9 years.

 How Dayville Ranks in Connecticut